-JEE Main Examination is one of the popular engineering entrance examinations in India.
-The paper will consist of 90 questions divided in three sections i.e. Physics, Chemistry and Mathematics.
-Each section will consist 30 questions.
-In this article we are going to talk about important topics which you must revise before appearing JEE Main Examination.
+JEE Main Examination is one of the popular engineering entrance examinations in India and also considered as one of the toughest exams.
+May students often ask important topics from which questions are expected and in this article, we are going to talk about important topics which you must revise before appearing JEE Main Examination.
 While choosing the topics of Mathematics section of JEE Main for preparation you should ensure that all the pre-requisites are met for each topic completely.
-So, you should do those topics first which is least co related.
+So, you should do those topics first which is least co-related.
 Also, when you pick any unit do all the chapters of that unit before moving to the next unit.

 In this section, formulae are very important.
 So, whenever you are practicing questions from this unit or going through this unit, make proper revision notes.
 In JEE Main Examination very few questions are asked directly.
 So, you can expect only few questions from pure trigonometry.
 Mostly the questions asked in JEE Main Examination involve standard trigonometric identities.
 The key success to this unit is memorizing standard formulae.
 So on the day of examination, in the morning, you must not forget to revise trigonometric formulae.
 Also, while attempting JEE Main Paper make sure that you are done with this unit to avoid last minute anxiety.